Ron Johnson: 2021 U.S. Capitol attack

 The House Select Committee on the January 6, 2021, Capitol Attack revealed that Johnson's aide Sean Riley texted Chris Hodgson, an aide to Vice President Mike Pence, to request that Johnson personally give Pence an envelope containing alternate electors for Michigan and Wisconsin, which were later determined to be fraudulent.
 Hodgson refused to do so.
 In March 2022, Johnson's campaign hired Pam Travis as a full-time aide, although she had signed a statement as one of Wisconsin's ten "fake electors," who challenged the legitimacy of the state's delegation to the Electoral College.
 While walking outside the Capitol and pretending to be on a phone call, Johnson claimed he was not aware of the contents of the envelope.

 In February 2021, Johnson suggested that Nancy Pelosi sought a second impeachment of Trump to "deflect" from "what [she] knew and when [she] knew it".
 Johnson voted for a measure declaring that Trump's impeachment over his role in inciting the storming of the Capitol was unconstitutional.
 He later voted to acquit Trump.
 After Trump's acquittal, Johnson downplayed the storming of the Capitol on a conservative talk show, saying of the attack, "To call that an armed insurrection, it was the most pitiful armed insurrection anybody could ever possibly imagine."
-Politifact rated Johnson's statement a "Pants on Fire" falsehood.
+PolitiFact rated Johnson's statement a "Pants on Fire" falsehood.

 Although 140 police officers were injured in the attack, Johnson added in a March 2021 radio interview that he hadn't been concerned for his safety when rioters stormed the Capitol because they "loved their country", but that he might have been concerned if the rioters had been from Black Lives Matter or Antifa.
 Responding to bipartisan criticism of his comment as racist, Johnson said, "I completely did not anticipate that anybody could interpret what I said as racist.
 It’s not."

 In May 2021, Johnson voted against creating the January 6 commission.

 Repeating a conspiracy theory, in August 2021, Johnson suggested that the FBI must have had more foreknowledge than has been disclosed about the Capitol attack.
 A spokesperson for Johnson said, "the revelation of the depth of the FBI's involvement in the Governor Whitmer plot raises questions as to whether it had infiltrated January 6 agitator groups as well".

 Hunter Biden investigation

 Johnson has been one of the leading figures calling for an investigation into Hunter Biden's connections to Ukraine.
-He has accused Biden of soliciting prostitutes and potential involvement in sex trafficking.
+He has accused Biden of soliciting prostitutes and of potential involvement in sex trafficking.

 House Republicans have spoken about opening such an investigation into Biden.
 Despite his support, Johnson denies wanting to "target individuals".